-Just last week on this here website, the American Bro was deemed “the worst guy ever” in a scathing attack that called into question not only his behaviour but also his existence.
+Recently on this here website, the American Bro was deemed "the worst guy ever" in a scathing attack that called into question not only his behavior but also his existence.
 This article paints the picture of a man who lives only to consume and impress, someone who wants to leave his mark on everything, not just the women whose tits he jizzes all over and the gutters that he vomits into after one too many craft beers, but on everything at every moment.
-He is loud and aggressive, not because he actually has something to say but because he wants to steal that moment – and your attention – for himself.
+He is loud and aggressive, not because he actually has something to say but because he wants to steal that moment—and your attention—for himself.

 And what is so wrong with that?
 That is what men do.
 That is what men have always done.
 The problem is not the bro but the society in which he lives.
-America used to be a great country, a country that made things.
-It used to produce crops and clocks and cars.
+This used to be a great country, a country that made things.
+America used to produce crops and clocks and cars.
 Who made all these things?
 Who ran the farms and worked union jobs in factories and provided for their children?
-Who were the bikers, cowboys, construction workers and other Village People archetypes we prized?
+Who were the bikers, cowboys, construction workers, and other Village People archetypes we prized?
 Men.
 They got to take this atavistic need to stamp a little bit of themselves onto everything and put it out there into the world.
-They made your cotton, soldered your TV sets and tightened the bolts on the first space craft to make it to the moon.
-They not only manned the tanks that rid the world of Nazis, but they drove them too – a dozen men in uniform with their bodies pressed against one another fighting for freedom.
+They made your cotton, soldered your TV sets, and tightened the bolts on the first space craft to make it to the moon.
+They not only manned the tanks that rid the world of Nazis, but they drove them too—a dozen men in uniform with their bodies pressed against one another fighting for freedom.

 Now our only major exports are more episodes of Two and a Half Men and orange powdered cheese.
 What do you expect all these men to do?
 They've taken jobs in the financial sector where they shuttle bits of phantom money and units of "risk" back and forth and try to make more phantom money.
 This is how America creates wealth now.
 We don't make things; we create illusions.
 And the bros do it for us.
 Since they are no longer creators and territory markers, they vent their aggression and brute strength in their social lives.
 They redirect their biological imperatives to letting their big dicks flop around in basketball shorts while they do squats at the gym, grunting so that everyone who isn't looking at them knows that they are there.